 WHAT my master the gardener did, on the following day, I know not.
 But the soldier, who was most beautifully beaten, on account of his extreme imbecility, loosened me, and brought me away from that manger, without the prohibition of any one.
 From his own tent also, as it appeared to me, he led me into the public road, laden with his own bundles, and perfectly adorned and equipped in a military manner.
-For he placed on my back a glittering helmet, a shield far more splendid than the rest of the armour, and also a lance, conspicuous for its very long steel head, which he diligently disposed on the top of the bundles, as it is usual to do in an army, not, then, indeed, for the sake of discipline, but for the purpose of terrifying miserable travellers.
-Having therefore, passed over the plains, which was attended with no difficulty, we came to a certain little town; nor did we then betake ourselves to an inn, but to the house of a decurion.
+For he placed on my back a glittering helmet, a shield far more splendid than the rest of the armour, and also a lance, conspicuous for its very long steel head, which he diligently disposed on the top of the bundles, as it is usual to do in an army, not then, indeed, for the sake of discipline, but for the purpose of terrifying miserable travellers.
+Having, therefore, passed over the plains, which was attended with no difficulty, we came to a certain little town; nor did we then betake ourselves to an inn, but to the house of a decurion.
 And, when the soldier had delivered me to the care of a certain servant, he, without delay, solicitously proceeded to his own prefect, who had the command of a thousand soldiers.

 I remember that a most wicked and detestable deed was perpetrated in that town, a few days after our arrival.
 But I will insert it in my book, that you also may read it.
-The master of that house had a son, who was a young man of great literary attainments, and, on that account, was consequently remarkable for his piety and his modesty; 1 so that you also would wish to t Literary attainments, at the time of Apuleius, must have been very different from what they are at present.
-For piety and modesty are not the consequential results of great learning, acquired at modern public schools and universities.

-have him, or his like for a son.
+The master of that house had a son, who was a young man of great literary attainments, and, on that account, was consequently remarkable for his piety and modesty\; so that vou also would wish to have him, or his like, for a son.
 The mother of this young man having been dead for many years, the father had married again; and, from another wife, had begotten another son, who had now just passed beyond the twelfth year of his age.
-But the stepmother, who was powerful in the house of her husband. rather from her beauty, than the worthiness of her manners, regarded her son-in-law with wanton eyes, whether she was naturally immodest, or was impelled by Fate to that extreme wickedness.
-Now, therefore, excellent reader, know that you will peruse a tragedy, and not a comedy, and that you will ascend from the shoe to the buskin.9 As long, however, as the amatory desire, which she nourished from the beginning, was small, its force being yet imbecile, the woman, easily repressing the slender flame, resisted it in silence.
-But when love. immoderately raging, burnt the whole of her breast with an insane fire, she was then vanquished by the fierce and tyrannical God; and, feigning illness, she pretended that her disease was not mental, but occasioned by the languid state of her body.
-Now there is not any one who is ignorant, that all the detriments which the health and the face sustain accurately accord both with those that are ill, and those that are in love; such as, a deformed paleness, marcid eyes, weary legs, turbulent sleep, and sighs, more vehement from the slowness of the torment [by which they are produced].
+But the stepmother, who was powerful in the house of her husband, rather from her beauty, than the worthiness of her manners, regarded her son-in-law with wanton eyes, whether she was naturally immodest, or was impelled by Fate to that extreme wickedness.
+Now, therefore, excellent reader, know that you will peruse a tragedy, and not a comedy, and that you will ascend from the shoe to the buskinb.
+As long, however, as the amatory desire, which she nourished from the beginning, was small, its force being yet imbecile, the woman, easily repressing the slender flame, resisted it in silence.
+But when love, immoderately raging, burnt the whole of her breast with an insane fire, she was then vanquished by the fierce and tyrannical God; and, feigning illness, she pretended that her disease was not mental, but occasioned by the languid state of her body.
+Now there is not any one who is ignorant, that all the detriments which the health and the face: sustain accurately accord both with those that are ill, and those that are in love; such as, a deformed paleness, marcid eyes, weary legs, turbulent sleep, and sighs, more vehement from the slowness of the torment [by which they are produced].
 You might believe that she was only agitated by feverish vapours, if she had not also wept.
 Alas! unskilful physicians!
-What do the pulsation of the artery, immoderate heat, wearied respiration, and the frequent and reciprocal changes and turnings of the side indicate?
-Good Gods! how easy is the comprehension of amatory desire, by one who is learned, though he does not profess the medical art, when he sees some one burning without bodily heat.8
+What do the pulsab i.e. From comedy, or pleasant tales, to tragedy, or a sorrowful and dismal narration; the shoe being peculiar to comedy, but the buskin to tragedy.